bananasoup12/GAEI-Explore/README.md

 ### 6. You're Done! 🎉

 With these steps completed, ConceptNet is now loaded into Neo4j, and you’re all set to run GAIE to explore and generate new ideas!

----

-Now, users just need to run the `load_to_conceptnet.py` script to import ConceptNet into Neo4j and proceed with using GAIE for idea generation!